-Remark: The doomsday argument (google it) is that it is relatively likely that human civilization will disappear within thousands of years - as opposed to lasting millions of years - for the following reason: if advanced civilizations typically lasted for millions of years (with perhaps 10 billion beings born per century), then it would seem coincidental for us to find ourselves in the first few thousand.
-People disagree on what to make of this argument (what the Bayesian prior on civilization length should be, what to do with all the other information we have about our world, what measure to put on the set of alternative universes, etc.) But we can at least argue that preparing for apocalyptic scenarios (giant asteroids, incurable plagues, nuclear war, climate disaster, resource depletion, the next ice age, etc.) might improve our chance of surviving a few thousand (or million or billion) more years.
+Remark: The doomsday argument (google it) is that it is relatively likely that human civilization will disappear within thousands of years - as opposed to lasting millions of years - for the following reason: if advanced civilizations typically lasted for millions of years (with perhaps 10 billion beings born per century), then it would seem coincidental for us to find ourselves among the first few thousand.
+People disagree on what to make of this argument (what the Bayesian prior on civilization length should be, what to do with all the other information we have about our world, what measure to put on the set of alternative universes, etc.) Maybe the argument at least makes people think about the possibility of near-term human extinction, and whether preparing for apocalyptic scenarios (giant asteroids, incurable plagues, nuclear war, climate disaster, supervolcanos, resource depletion, the next ice age, etc.) might improve our chance of surviving a few thousand (or million or billion) more years.